 1-25 of 51

 A state agency that helps individuals with disabilities to gain and maintain compatible employment in an area of their choice.
 Some of the available services include vocational counseling and guidance, vocational assessments, training opportunities, on-the-job training, work site accommodations, and job placement services.
-This office provides Vocational Rehabilitation Services.
-Counselors can make referrals to Independent Living Services, Telecommunications Adaptive Devices (TAD), Deaf Services, and Assistive Daily Living Services (ADLS).
+Services and programs include Vocational Rehabilitation Services, Independent Living services, Telecommunications Adaptive Devices (TAD), Deaf Services, and Assistive Daily Living Services (ADLS).
+The Mitchell office only provides Vocational Rehabilitation Services.
+Voc.
+Rehab Counselors can make referrals to the above services and programs if clients reside in the Mitchell area.

 Categories